RaynerSec/Hyper-V-Switch/README.md

 # Hyper-V-Switch
-This Program Enables And Disables Hyper-V Hypervisor So You Can Use VMware Or VirtualBox Simultaneously.
+This Program Enables And Disables Hyper-V Hypervisor So You Can Use Other Virtualisation Tools Such As (VMware, VirtualBox) Simultaneously.